-Imagine if Graham Greene rewrote Apocalypse Now, replacing the jungle with the superb hotels, racecourses, ranches and gentlemen’s clubs favoured by the ruling Argentinian military junta of the late 1970s, and you’ll have a polo park idea of how intriguing a conspiracy thriller the Swiss-Argentinian-French production Azor is.
+Imagine if Graham Greene rewrote Apocalypse Now, replacing the jungle with the superb hotels, racecourses, ranches and gentlemen’s clubs favoured by the ruling Argentinian military junta of the early 1980s, and you’ll have a polo park idea of how intriguing a conspiracy thriller the Swiss-Argentinian-French production Azor is.

 Our guides to this soigné heart of darkness are Swiss private banker Yvan De Wiel (Fabrizio Rongione, who has the gliding presence of a fair-haired Robert Vaughan) and his wife Inés (Stéphanie Cléau, a note-perfect incarnation of francophile glamour and narrow-eyed shrewdness), who is his spy and close career advisor as much as his paramour.